mosaicml/composer/composer/algorithms/alibi/README.md

 ## Suggested Hyperparameters

-TODO(MATTHEW): THIS HYPERPARAMETER IS NOT REFERRED TO IN THE EXAMPLES ABOVE.

 We found that `train_sequence_length_scaling=0.25` (sequence length 256) provided appreciable speed and accuracy gains for models evaluated at sequence length 1024.
 We observed that performance significantly degraded for ALiBi models trained on sequence lengths ≤128.
 As such, we do not recommend training models with sequence lengths ≤256 or `train_sequence_length_scaling≤0.03125`, whichever is larger.